+Hong Kong opens to vaccinated travellers with a single pre-departure Covid test

-Hong Kong finally opens to travellers with a single pre-departure Covid test
+Hong Kong finally opens to vaccinated travellers with a single pre-departure Covid test

 Most restrictions have been dropped, effective immediately

-Hong Kong, one of the last big tourism destinations in Asia with onerous Covid travel restrictions, has lifted almost of them – starting immediately.
+Hong Kong, one of the last big tourism destinations in Asia with onerous Covid travel restrictions, has lifted almost of them for vaccinated visitors – starting immediately.

+The government says the move has been made “to fully leverage Hong Kong’s strengths in connecting with the world”.

-While rules have been eased significantly in recent months, until 29 December arrivals required multiple PCR tests after arrival.
+While Hong Kong’s rules have been eased significantly in recent months, until 29 December arrivals required multiple PCR tests after arrival.
 In addition, access to many venues was controlled by a Vaccine Pass.

 The only testing requirement now is a lateral flow (rapid antigen) test within the 24 hours before the flight departs to Hong Kong.

-Arrivals may take daily antigen tests on the first five days in Hong Kong if they wish.
+Completing the health declaration form is now optional.

+Hong Kong’s government says: “Inbound persons are advised to conduct daily rapid antigen test (RAT) until Day 5 after their arrival at Hong Kong.”
+But this is purely voluntary.

 Restrictions on group gatherings and limits on capacity of restaurants have been lifted, but a mask mandate remains in effect in many settings.

 Before the coronavirus pandemic, Hong Kong was served by dozens of flights each week from Heathrow, Gatwick and Manchester.